Richter's syndrome

 Stem cell transplant

-After high dose treatment, you have these stem cells into your bloodstream through a drip (the transplant).
+After high dose treatment, you have these stem cells into your bloodstream through a drip.
+This is the transplant.
 The cells find their way back to your bone marrow.
 You start making blood cells again and your bone marrow slowly recovers.

 Coping